The Gold Standard: Exposure & Response Prevention Treatment for OCD

-Exposure and Response Prevention Therapy (ERP) is the “gold-standard” of treatment for OCD, generalized anxiety and specific phobias.
+Exposure and Response Prevention Therapy (ERP) is the “gold-standard” of treatment for obsessive compulsive disorder.
 But, what is it?

 It can be scary to engage in a therapy method that involves approaching your fears and thinking about them in a less threatening way.
 The idea of doing this may even feel impossible.
 A strategic plan to confront uncomfortable thought patterns, feelings, objects and situations can sound daunting.
 So why is this the “gold standard” and who benefits from this?